containers/toolbox/doc/toolbox.1.md

 ## DESCRIPTION

-Toolbox is a tool for Linux operating systems, which allows the use of containerized command line environments.
+Toolbx is a tool for Linux operating systems, which allows the use of containerized command line environments.
 It is built on top of Podman and other standard container technologies from OCI.